Canada beats Finland, gets another chance to end world title drought

 “Obviously we needed a lot more people in front of her,” Raty said.
 “She’s one of the best goalies in the world.
 You’re not going to score on her from the blue line.”

+The Finns and Germans will play for bronze Friday prior to the championship game at USA Hockey Arena.

 Russia, last year’s bronze medallists, edged Sweden 4-3 in a shootout to finish fifth.

 Switzerland downed the Czech Republic 3-2 in overtime in a relegation-round game.
 A third relegation game will be played Friday.Report Typo/Error